8.5. C-Strings and Scope

 Time: 00:12:01 | Download: Large, Large (CC), Small | Streaming, Streaming (CC) | Slides (PDF)

 During my career as a software engineer, I periodically interviewed for new positions.
-Interviews, especially second interviews, often include engineers who ask technical questions.
-During an interview, a software engineer wrote the following code fragment on the blackboard.
-He wrote a few distracting statements in place of the ellipses and then asked, "What's wrong with this code?"
+Interviews, especially second interviews, often included engineers who asked technical questions.
+During two interviews, at different times and with different companies, I was given the following function, with various distracting statements in place of the ellipses, and asked, "What's wrong with this code?"
+1 Can you identify the problem?

 char* get_name()